The UK is reopening for business. London may never be the same - Local News 8

 Companies “want their offices to count,” said Darren Richards, head of real estate at British Land, a leading UK property company.
 He predicts that greater numbers of older offices in need of refurbishment will likely be released onto the market in the future, as companies prioritize higher quality spaces.

-British Land, which owns 7.1 million square feet of commercial real estate in areas like Broadgate, Paddington, Mayfair and Regent’s Place, said that currently its tenants are not seeking to get rid of office space.
+British Land owns 22.8 million square feet of commercial real estate, including 7.1 million square feet of offices in areas like Broadgate, Paddington, Mayfair and Regent’s Place.
+It said that its tenants are currently not seeking to get rid of office space.
 Businesses still “want space fundamentally,” though they are contemplating how much and for what purpose, Richards said.

 Still, the penetration of online shopping during the coronavirus will mean a reduction in brick-and-mortar outlets, which could radically alter the landscape of London’s vast retail space and create yet more uncertainty for the city’s real estate market.
 “What would have happened over five years is happening over months,” said Richards.

-Note: Correction: A previous version of this story misstated the amount of commercial real estate owned by British Land.